Wings of Controversy: Are Australia's Flying Insects Pests or Beneficial bugs

 To maximise the benefits of flying insects while minimising their negative impacts, the following strategies should be adopted:

 Promoting beneficial insects: Gardeners are encouraged to create habitats that attract and support beneficial insects.
-For instance, plant a variety of flowering plants that bloom throughout the growing season, with spaces for these partners in nature to hibernate and lay eggs.
-Consider adding a small water feature with floating plants.
+For instance, plant a variety of flowering plants that bloom throughout the growing season, with spaces for these natural partners to hibernate and lay eggs.
+Consider adding a minor water feature with floating plants.

-Reducing chemical use: There's a growing emphasis on increased natural/ eco-friendly pest control methods to preserve beneficial insect populations.
-When employing a pest control expert, inquire about their approach to chemical use, risk assessment and such technician should be able to explain the decision-making process for when and how to use pesticides.
+Reducing chemical use: There is a growing emphasis on using natural and eco-friendly pest control methods to preserve beneficial insect populations.
+When employing a pest control expert, inquire about their approach to chemical use and risk assessment.
+The technician should be able to explain the decision-making process for when and how to use pesticides.
 By asking these questions and verifying their approach, you can better ensure that your expert is knowledgeable about environmental factors and applies chemical solutions responsibly.

 Pest Management

-Despite being partners in nature, and their undeniable benefits, flying insects can indeed become problematic.
-Some insects, particularly mosquitos, can transmit diseases to humans and animals.
-Certain flying insects can also case significant damage to agricultural crops and the buzzing and biting of other flying insects can make them pests, particularly during outdoor activities.
-Common pest control methods include:
+Despite being partners in nature and having undeniable benefits, flying insects can indeed become problematic.
+Some insects, particularly mosquitoes, can transmit diseases to humans and animals.
+Certain flying insects can also cause significant damage to crops, and the buzzing and biting of other flying insects can make them pests, particularly during outdoor activities.
+Standard pest control methods include:

 Immediate Action Insecticides: Knockdown insecticides for swift action against flying pests.